-Johnny Cash need not have worried about his reception from the Glastonbury crowd, however.
-His iconic introduction: “Hello, I’m Johnny Cash,” would be greeted by a huge roar from the crowd and as the band kicked straight into “Folsom Prison Blues”, everybody sensed that it was going to be an unforgettable performance.
+Johnny Cash need not have worried about his reception from the Glastonbury crowd, though.
+His iconic introduction: “Hello, I’m Johnny Cash,” was greeted by a huge roar from the crowd and, as the band kicked straight into “Folsom Prison Blues”, everybody sensed that it was going to be an unforgettable performance.

 The concert itself had begun slightly later than planned, due to technical problems with the sound on the main “Pyramid Stage” (named as such because it was literally built in the shape of a giant pyramid), which in 1994 had been hastily reconstructed after the previous stage burnt down a few weeks previously.

 The delay wasn’t unusual for the Glastonbury festival - despite having experienced sound crews, there was no revolving stage, so there were often delays in the changeovers between bands.